earth4x/sebastienpelletier/_posts/2016-09-20-document-angular-dgeni.markdown

 config.$inject = ["$locationProvider"];
 ````

-We'll get back to the Controller later on, so for now create `docs.js` and insert the following placeholder code
+We'll get back to the Controller later on, so for now create `api.js` and `guide.js` and insert the following placeholder code

 ````javascript
 // api.js